grpc/proposal/A51-custom-backend-metrics.md

   // Values outside of the valid range [0, 1] are ignored.
   CallMetricRecorder& RecordMemoryUtilizationMetric(double value);

+  // Records a call metric measurement for the application specific utilization.
+  // Multiple calls to this method will override the stored value.
+  // Values may be larger than 1.0 when the usage exceeds the reporter
+  // dependent notion of soft limits.
+  // Values outside of the valid range [0, infy) are ignored.
+  CallMetricRecorder& RecordApplicationUtilizationMetric(double value);

   // Records a call metric measurement for queries per second.
   // Multiple calls to this method will override the stored value.
   // Values outside of the valid range [0, infy) are ignored.